webarch-coop/ansible-role-quota/README.md

 ## Ansible Quota Role

-The `quota_dir` has to be a partition and this role will fail if it isn't.
+The `quota_dir` has to be a partition and this role will fail if it isn't, it defaults to `/home`.

 You can set these optional variables: